-You can view and modify existing definitions of potential code anomalies (other than range overlaps and range jumps) in the HyperView advanced search criteria in the Coding Standards folder.
+You can view and modify existing definitions of potential code anomalies (other than range overlaps and range jumps) in the Interactive Analysis advanced search criteria in the Coding Standards folder.

-To define a new code anomaly, you must define an advanced search criterion for the anomaly and a matching entry in the file <Workbench Home>\Data\CodeDefects.xml.
+To define a new code anomaly, you must define an advanced search criterion for the anomaly and a matching entry in the file <EA Home>\Data\CodeDefects.xml.
 The entry has the form:

 '''

+<DEFECT Model="Model name"

-<DEFECT Id="name"
+Id="name"

 Internal="True|False"

 Enabled="True|False"

 Caption="display name"

+'''

+'''

 ListName="list name"

 Criterion="path of criterion"/>

 '''